The Penn State Health Approach to Neurophysiology

 A routine EEG records the electrical activity of the brain for 20 to 40 minutes from wires placed on the scalp, with simultaneous video recording.
 It can be done in the outpatient or inpatient setting.
 Activation procedures, such as hyperventilation, intermittent photic stimulation and overnight sleep deprivation prior to the EEG, increase the chance of recording epileptiform activity and are commonly performed.

-EEGs assist physicians in the diagnosis of seizures, status epilepticus (ongoing continuous seizures or very frequent seizures), certain epileptic syndromes in children (epileptic encephalopathies), brain infections (herpes encephalitis) and some rare forms of degenerative brain disease (Creutzeldt-Jakob disease).
+EEGs assist physicians in the diagnosis of seizures, status epilepticus (ongoing continuous seizures or very frequent seizures), certain epileptic syndromes in children (epileptic encephalopathies), brain infections (herpes encephalitis) and some rare forms of degenerative brain disease (Creutzfeldt-Jakob disease).
 EEGs are also helpful in the evaluation of the level of coma in unconscious patients.

 Conditions tested for with routine EEG: